The Real Estate Investment Structure Taxation Review: Italy

 Indirect taxes on the purchase of real estate properties

-The purchase of real estate assets by REIFs or SICAFs is subject to VAT and registration tax pursuant to the ordinary rules (see Section II.iii, 'Indirect taxes on the purchase of real estate properties').
+The purchase of real estate assets by REIFs or SICAFs is subject to VAT and registration tax pursuant to the ordinary rules (see Section II.iii, 'Indirect taxes on the sale and purchase of real estate properties').

 Indirect taxes on the contribution of real estate properties

-A special tax regime is provided for the contribution of a 'plurality of real estate properties mainly leased at the time of the contribution' to REIFs or real estate SICAFs.53 According to that regime, the contribution is outside the scope of VAT and is subject to registration, mortgage and cadastral taxes at the fixed amount of €200 each.
+A special tax regime is provided for the contribution of a 'plurality of real estate properties mainly leased at the time of the contribution' to REIFs or real estate SICAFs.49 According to that regime, the contribution is outside the scope of VAT and is subject to registration, mortgage and cadastral taxes at the fixed amount of €200 each.

 Income taxes on the sale or contribution due from the seller or contributor